 It’s New Year’s Eve!

-The New Year’s Eve Party would become the longest-running annual special broadcast in radio history.
+The New Year’s Eve Party, which was held from 1959-76 at the iconic Waldorf Astoria Hotel, eventually became the longest-running annual special broadcast in radio history.

-For his New Years Eve feat, Lombardo was described by Variety as “the only Canadian ever to create an American tradition.”
+For creating the iconic New Year’s Eve Party, which ran for nearly 50 years, Lombardo was described by Variety as “the only Canadian ever to create an American tradition.”

 On Dec.
 17, 1999, as part of its Millennium Collection, Canada Post issued a 46-cent stamp (Scott #1820c) featuring Lombardo.
 The stamp was issued on a pane of four (SC #1820) dubbed Extraordinary Entertainers.
 Printed by Ashton-Potter on Tullis Russel paper, the stamps have general tagging along all sides.